 - Narrow tubing

-Underdamping (This is defined when the oscillations are too pronounced and can lead to a false high systolic or a false low diastolic pressure):
+Underdamping (defined as when the oscillations are too pronounced and can lead to a false high systolic or a false low diastolic pressure).
+Causes include:

 - Catheter whip or artefact